IELTS Writing Examples: 200+ Advanced Vocabulary & Collocations for Band 9 Essays

 ℹ️ Info

-In our model essay about motivations for working hard, notice these sophisticated word choices:
+In our model IELTS writing examples about motivations for working hard, the IELTS writing checker identified these sophisticated word choices:

 For topic-specific preparation guidance, see our resource on Common IELTS Essay Topics and How to Approach Them.